cwilson-su/Terraforming-Mars-Reimagined/README.md

 ### How to Use the Application
 #### Launching the Application
 Important: An .exe file is not a complete Unity project.
-- The .exe file is a build (compiled version) of your project, ready to be executed on a Windows system.
+- The .exe file is a build (compiled version) of our project, ready to be executed on a Windows system.
 - It does not include the source files, scripts, assets, or configurations required to open the project in Unity.

 Steps: